 But the pattern at DHCW raises specific, legitimate questions.

-The accumulation of ceremonial credentials — an honorary professorship, an industry award at an inaugural ceremony, a professional body fellowship — timed precisely to the creation of a new CEO role, is consistent with a deliberate effort to build a professional profile for a specific appointment.
-This is not an accusation.
-It is an observation about timing and sequence that anyone can verify from public records.
+The accumulation of ceremonial credentials — an honorary professorship, an industry award at an inaugural ceremony, a professional body fellowship — timed to the creation of a new CEO role, is consistent with a deliberate effort to build a professional profile for a specific appointment.
+It is equally consistent with the normal career progression of a senior professional approaching a major role.
+Readers may judge for themselves which interpretation the full context supports.